Skip to main content

 TYS provides high-quality and cosy apartments

-Comfortable and high-quality apartments materialize in the monitoring of the quality of maintenance, as well as in investments in repairs and in taking tenants’ suggestions into account in repairs.
-The resolution of housing problem situations, i.e. the resolution of fault reports, is monitored.
+Comfortable and high-quality apartments requires supervision of maintenance quality, investments in repairs and taking tenants’ suggestions into account in repairs.
+The resolution time of housing problem situations, i.e. the resolution time of fault reports, is monitored.

 In addition to renovations, the apartments are repaired and refurbished as needed, for example when tenants change.
 Proposals for renovations are collected annually from the tenant committees when preparing the budget.